tsauvajon/goto/README.md

-# GoTo
+# Goto

 [![codecov](https://codecov.io/gh/tsauvajon/shorturl/branch/master/graph/badge.svg?token=EbP2Znh1m3)](https://codecov.io/gh/tsauvajon/shorturl)

-GoTo is a service designed to shorten URLs.
+Goto is a service designed to shorten URLs.
 It is an HTTP API server which stores data in-memory and can optionally persist it to disk.